 At Frederica Academy, we seek to model the best practices of the traditional independent school while adding innovation and best practices for the 21st century education.
-From the classroom to the ropes course at Epworth, a true education teaches our community, “moderation in all things and exposure to all styles of learning” as we strive to “maximize the potential of each student and to prepare him or her for college and adult life through the development of mind, body and spirit.”
+From the classroom to the saltwater marshes, a true education teaches our community, “moderation in all things and exposure to all styles of learning” as we strive to “maximize the potential of each student and to prepare him or her for college and adult life through the development of mind, body and spirit.”

 In the Upper School, as content builds and curriculum becomes more of a focus, experiential education puts the content in context for our students.
 From freshmen and senior retreats, to Epworth ropes courses, to our affiliation with the United Community Bank, we offer opportunities for our students to become engaged in a more meaningful way using their talents to immerse themselves deeply with the materials and process at hand.
 Science Bowls, math competitions, personal finance classes and AP Calculus share a common space in the lines of our students and faculty.